jayc3-3/BIOS-BOOTLOADER/README.md

 SP and BP are set to 0x7C00, so there is 0x7700 bytes of stack space.
 Plenty for any reasonable person.

+The A20 line is enabled (if it cannot be enabled, bootloader will halt)

 Next, how does it load the kernel?
 Well, it just loads the second sector from the disk into memory at 0x8000, and jumps to there.